Youssef1313/YAnalyzers/README.md

 # YAnalyzers

-An analyzers package implemented with the .NET Compiler platform (aka Roslyn).
+An analyzers package implemented with the .NET Compiler platform (aka Roslyn), available via [NuGet](https://www.nuget.org/packages/YAnalyzers).

 Currently contains only one analyzer 'Y0001', which is a replacement to [IDE0007](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/style-rules/ide0007-ide0008).

 Soon, I may also add a replacement to IDE0008.

 Feel free to open issues suggesting other rules.

-*Note: The package isn't yet available via NuGet.
-I'll work on releasing a first version soon, especially if there were interest from others.*

 ## Rules